splunk/public-o11y-docs/incident-intelligence/ingest-alerts/ingest-snow.rst

    #.
 Select :guilabel:`Add Integration`.

    #.
-In the drop-down, select :guilabel:`Product` and search for 'Incident Intelligence'.
+In the drop-down, select :guilabel:`Product` and search for Incident Intelligence.

    #.
 Select :guilabel:`ServiceNow Incident Intelligence`.